humanmade/media-weight/README.md

 ## What it does

-Currently, all this plugin does is to register a block editor plugin sidebar which you can click on to see the JSON entity records for all images and videos added to the post via blocks.
+Currently, all this plugin does is to register a block editor plugin sidebar which you can click on to see the attachment records for all images and videos added to the post via blocks.
 It is currently aware only of the core image and video blocks.

+The sidebar will list the attachment's ID and type with its filesize in megabytes, the URI for the image, a `<details>` tab that can be expanded to view the attachment's entity record as formatted JSON, and a button to select and jump to that block in the editor.

 Ideally, it will eventually make accurate estimations of aggregate page size based on the associated media, and display a pre-publish or editor-banner warning when that size goes above a specific threshold.